 Ahead of the synod's vote, these proposals were voted on by the diocesan synods of 43 of the Church's 44 dioceses and every one voted in favour, including two which voted against in 2012 - London and Chichester.

-What is different about the proposals now being considered?
+What is different about the proposals considered in July 2014?

 The latest proposals go for the simplest possible option in allowing women to become bishops.